jamespetran/rust-bench/README.md

 - Get the posts of a user's friends for a given time period.
 ```

-Some of the questions, like the ones above, dont specify anything specific to rust, others do:
+Some of the questions, like the ones above, do not specify anything specific to Rust, while others do:

 ```
 Create a declarative macro tree! that builds a tree structure.